What is Aortic Aneurysm?

-Risk factors for aortic aneurisms include male gender, age 60 and over, history of smoking, history of aneurysms in other family members.
+The cause can be genetic or due to conditions such as hardening of the arteries (atherosclerosis) or degenerative disease.
+Risk factors for aortic aneurysms include being male, age 60 and over, having a history of smoking, and history of aneurysms in other family members.

 If aneurysms rupture, they are usually very painful and are considered a medical emergency.